-Session n Three: Organize Information Background: During previous sessions, students have brainstormed topics related to the Whose Rules? student task and gathered information.
+Sessio n Three: Organize Information [Backgrou ınd: During previous sessions, students have brainstormed topics related to the You Decide student task and gathered information.
 In Session Three, students will use the same digital tool from Session One to organize the research they have collected.
 This is the final session targeting educational technology GLE 1.3.2 as students "organize information using digital tools."
 There are additional connections with Washington's Writing GLE 1.2.1 (CCSS W5), which requires students to develop a prewriting plan.
 Original text from the Social Studies assessment is in bold .
-Common Core State Standards Discussion Prep Optional □ Review video resources on Web 2.0 brainstorming tools. □ If you will be using an online organizing tool for this session, be sure that the Web site(s) you want to use will be accessible for students.
-If blocked, contact your district's technology department or select other digital tools. □ Computers or devices for student use Materials □ Computer connected to LCD projector □ Digital tool for organizing ideas □ Computers or devices for student use Optional □ Internet access, if using an online tool □ Document camera ı Learning Plan (45 minutes) Engage Use a sample created by a student during Session One, or one of the examples provided for feedback, to begin a conversation about organizing information.
+Common Core State Standards Common Optional Prep Review video resources on Web 2.0 brainstorming tools.
+If you will be using an online organizing tool for this session, be sure that the Web site(s) you want to use will be accessible for students.
+If blocked, contact your district's technology department or select other digital tools.
+Computers or devices for student use Materials Computer sol devices for student use Computer connected to LCD projector Discussion Digital tool for organizing ideas Computers or devices for student use SCI Optional D □ Internet access, if using an online tool Document camera Ī Learning Plan (45 minutes) Engage Use a sample created by a student during Session One, or one of the examples provided for feedback, to begin a conversation about organizing information.
 Have students look for labeled categories and evidence of sorting into categories.
-Extend Review how to use the digital tool from Session One.
-Review vocabulary, if necessary.
+Review how to use the digital tool from Session One.
+Review vocabulary, if necessary. l· Review now to use the digital tool non Session one.
+Review vocabulary, in necessary.
 Have students use the digital tool to organize their research.
 Encourage students to provide feedback to one another about the categories and labels they used.
-Provide support as students work, and encourage them to add detail or revise, as needed.
-Remind students to save all work in a designated location.
-Teaching Tips and Accommodations If you do not have access to a computer lab, consider making this activity one station that students can access during center time.
+Provide support as students work, and encourage them to add detail or revise, as needed.Remind students to save all work in a designated location.
+Extend Teaching Tips and Accommodations If you do not have access to a computer lab, consider making this activity one station that students can access during center time.
 For students who require more support, allow for practice using paper/pencil or provide scaffolding in the form of a graphic organizer that has identified categories.
 Evaluate Have students use the Student Checklist to compare their work with the learning targets.
 These organizers will be collected at the end of the assessment and scored as part of the research process.
 See examples on the next page for ideas about feedback while students are working.